YasiruNil/Cosmatic-WEB/README.md

 Pre-setup
   * SQL Query file is provided for initial data, Please run the script.
 Database details are provided in the .env file.
-  * postman collection also provided.
+  * postman collection is also provided.

+ALL THE IMAGES ARE HOSTED IN CLOUDINARY.
+TO RUN THE PROJECT -->
+    FRONTEND, BACKEND USE ---> npm start